Gut support for Histamine Intolerance and MCAS

 And fortunately, the safer DGL form of licorice has a lot of gut and mast cell supporting properties.

-For example, compounds in licorice (and the safer DGL extract) have been shown in research to support the lining of the GI tract.
-This happens by lowering inflammation-producing cytokines that trigger mast cells.
+For example, compounds in licorice (and the safer DGL extract) have been shown in research to support the lining of the GI tract by lowering inflammation-producing cytokines that trigger mast cells.

 When looking for DGL supplements, look for: